Gum Disease Treatment – Cranford

 Scaling & Root Planing

 When gum pockets form and easily trap bacteria, we can implement what is known as scaling and root planing.
-This two-part process first involves removing calculus from the teeth (scaling) before attacking the tartar that exists below the gumline, effectively smoothing the tooth root (root planing).
+This two-part process involves removing calculus from the teeth (scaling) before attacking the tartar that exists below the gumline, effectively smoothing the tooth root (root planing).
 This allows for better reattachment of the gums and teeth and minimizes the potential risk for bacteria to re-adhere to the surface.

 Do I Need Scaling & Root Planing?